 Teens are ready and willing to connect if you make it worth their while.
 So how do you do that?
 By making it fun!
 One glance at their Facebook page and you can tell how much fun the practice is having with their patients.
 Beverly Hills Orthodontics’ promotions are custom-made for teens.

-Recently they challenged patients to “make them laugh” and patients responded with goofy pictures, Facebook memes, and even videos of patients dancing and rapping.
-For their current contest, they’re offering iTunes gift cards to the winner—a slam dunk for just about any teen!
+Recently they challenged patients to “make them laugh” and patients responded with goofy pictures, Facebook memes, and even social media videos of patients dancing and rapping.
+For their current social media contest, they’re offering iTunes gift cards to the winner—a slam dunk for just about any teen!

 One Challenge: High Turnover